UNIDY2002/Get-TsinghuaX/README.md

 ## Usage

-### Interactive user interface
+### Command-line interface

-Run `main.py` to launch the interactive user interface.
+Run `main.py` to launch the command-line interface.

 For Windows users, you can also get the `.exe` file in the [release](https://github.com/UNIDY2002/Get-TsinghuaX/releases) page.

 #### Login

-In current version, simulated-login is not available, so an alternative method of using cookie to login is applied.
+In current version, simulated-login is not available, so an alternative method of using cookie to login is adopted.

 To get the cookie to login: